Frequently Asked Questions about our Flower CSA Shares

 Our start date for our shares are approximate based on the weather, especially in the Spring.
 Our Spring share usually begins in mid April and runs through mid May.
-Our Summer share usually starts around June 20th through August.
+Our 10-Week Summer share usually starts around June 20th through August.
+Our 5-Week shares start at the end of June-July and the end of July-August.
 The Fall Share begins after Labor Day through mid October.

 Change Your Pick Up Location?

 Before the share begins, we can allow a one-time courtesy to change the preferred pickup location prior to the share starting.
 Once the season starts, we will not be able to make any further change to pick up locations.

 I'm going on vacation, can I pick-up my share at a later date?